Return to Invoice Cover

 forwardArrow

-What is RTI in Car Insurance?
+What is Return to Invoice in Car Insurance

 When you buy a comprehensive car insurance policy, you get coverage for third-party liabilities and damages to your car due to an accident, man-made disaster, natural calamity, fire, collision or theft.

-For example, If the insured car is stolen and the police declare it non-traceable, then you can file a claim with the insurance company.
+For example, if the insured car is stolen and the police declare it non-traceable, then you can file a claim with the insurance company.
 As per the usual terms of a comprehensive four-wheeler insurance plan, the insurer pays the sum insured as compensation in such cases.
 However, the claim amount is calculated after depreciation is deducted.

 How Does RTI in Car Insurance Work?

-However, if you opt for RTI add-on cover while buying our car insurance plan, you will receive full invoice value in the same event.
+However, if you opt for RTI add-on cover while buying our car insurance plan, you will receive the full invoice value in the same event.
 This add-on ensures complete reimbursement, including road tax and registration fees, in case of total loss or theft.
 With the RTI cover, you get the following claim settlement:

 Claim Amount (with RTI) = Ex-showroom price + Registration Charges + Road Tax